 Conclusion

 The website and data behind Mapping the Gay Guides are tools for scholars looking to study the contours of American gay life in the last four decades of the twentieth century.
-By digitizing the guides and turning into data MGG offers scholars new paths to analyzing queer life through either through the mapping visualization on the MGG website or through applying computational methods to the underlying dataset.
+By digitizing the guides and turning into data MGG offers scholars new paths to analyzing queer life through either the mapping visualization on the MGG website or through applying computational methods to the underlying dataset.

 The project also appears at a time that gay bars and spaces are under threat.
 Physical sites of gay culture like bars and bookstores seem to many queer people to be evaporating, perhaps due to the rise of a vibrant online queer culture (Babineau 2008, Eadens 2019).
 In fact, the Damron Corporation, the company that bought the Bob Damron Address Book in the late 1980s, ceased publication in 2019 after struggling throughout the 2000s and 2010s.
 The rise of the Internet, smartphones and apps, and specifically dating apps such as Grindr made the guides less of a necessity.
 For a time, the Damron company maintained an online database that was available via subscription, but the guides increasingly became a relic of a another time.
 Now collector’s items, the guides can sell for hundreds of dollars on eBay.